 It depends; each insurance company has its own policies for cars on a track.
 You may have coverage, since this is an educational event, not a race; but many companies do not cover any activities held on a racing surface or at a racing facility.
 Be aware of the limitations of your auto insurance coverage at HPDEs; check your own policy for your coverage limits.
 While damage to your car at your first driving event is rare, it can happen.
 Consult your insurance agent or carrier if in doubt.

 Fortunately, Lockton Affinity offers single-event HPDE insurance at a discounted rate for BMW CCA members.
 Visit them at www.locktonaffinity.com for more information.

-Unfortunately, this year's Oktoberfest Driving Schools will not allow open-top cars.
+This year’s Oktoberfest Driving Schools will not allow open-top cars.
 This includes retractable hard-top convertibles.

 Original-equipment seat belts and shoulder harnesses are fine.
 If you do upgrade to a racing style harness, the same restraint must be provided for both passenger and driver.